AMH Test Explained: Full Form, Normal Levels & Fertility Guide AMH Test Explained: Full Form, Normal Levels & Fertility Guide

 Limitations of AMH Test

-• While the AMH test is a powerful tool, it’s not without limitations:
+• While useful, the AMH test has certain limitations:

 • It does not measure egg quality